wavemaker/docs/learn/on-premise/hyper-v/launching-instances-in-hyper-v-vhd.md

 ## Prerequisite

 - VHD file shared by WaveMaker team
-- Hyper V with version 10.0.x on Windows 10 Pro
+- Hyper-V with version 10.0.x on Windows 10 Pro
 - Permissions to launch VM

 :::note
-This guide has written based on Hyper V with version 10.0.x.
+This guide has written based on Hyper-V with version 10.0.x.
 :::

 ## Launch Platform Instance

-- Open  HYPER V, Right-click on your Hyper-V host, click on New, Select virtual machine for creating a platform virtual machine.
+- Open  Hyper-V, Right-click on your Hyper-V host, click on New, Select virtual machine for creating a platform virtual machine.

 [![selecting-the-vm-creation-in-hyperv](/learn/assets/wme-setup/vm-creation-in-hyperv-using-vhd/selecting-the-vm-creation-in-hyperv.png)](/learn/assets/wme-setup/vm-creation-in-hyperv-using-vhd/selecting-the-vm-creation-in-hyperv.png)